vicsanga/Postre/README.md

 Thus, to run POSTRE you only require R (version >=3.5.0) and a couple of R libraries.

 <h3>1 Installing R </h3>

+To run Postre R version >=3.5.0 is required.

-There is plenty of available information in the internet to do this depending on the OS (Windows, Mac, Linux etc.).
-If you need help, different tutorials are provided here:
+There is plenty of available information in the internet about how to install R depending on the OS (Windows, Mac, Linux etc.).
+Usually upon R installation people also install R-Studio, which is an integrated development environment to write R code.
+As a result, most tutorials explain how to install both R and R-Studio.
+But, to run Postre R-Studio is not necessary.
+If you need help for R download, different tutorials are provided here:
 <br><br>
 <ul>
 <li><a href="https://www.youtube.com/watch?v=NZxSA80lF1I" target="_blank">Windows Youtube Tutorial </a></li>